 Davis Farmland is a seven-generation, working family farm, continuously in operation since 1846 in Sterling, MA.
 Starting in 1996, Davis Farmland has provided opportunities for discovery and play to families with children 12 years old and younger.
 It has a Waterspray Park; Imagine-Acres; Adventureland; interactions with farm animals; and a “Mega Maze” in the fall.
 It is also home to the largest sanctuary of endangered farm animals in North America.
 Special events include hands-on reptile shows.
 Hours change with the season.
 Shop with food and souvenirs on the premises.

-Pass admits up to 4 visitors at the current group rate (prices change throughout the summer, please check the Davis Farmland website.
+Pass admits up to 4 visitors at the current group rate.
+During the pandemic, all tickets must be purchased in advance on the Davis Farmland website.
 To receive the pass discount, book "library guest tickets" online and bring the physical pass to the farm.
 Adults must be accompanied by a child 12 or younger when visiting Davis Farmland.
 Pass is not valid on Monday Holidays or night events.
 All visitors must also complete a waiver available on the farmland website prior to arrival.